gshugh/CSC517_HW2_Rails/README.md

                 * Reviews

     How to edit / update a tour

+        Before testing this task:

+            You will not be able to edit / update a tour, if there are no tours in the system.
+            If this is the case, please first see "How to create a tour".

+            You will not be able to edit / update a tour, if the tour is completed, per the requirement "an agent can not edit a completed tour".
+            If this is the case, please first see "How to create a tour".

+        How to perform this task:

         [] Click "Show All Tours"
         [] Click "Edit" next to the tour of interest [] Make the desired changes
         [] Click "Update Tour"

     How to cancel a tour

+        Before testing this task:

+            You will not be able to cancel a tour, if there are no tours in the system.
+            If this is the case, please first see "How to create a tour".

+            You will not be able to cancel a tour, if the tour is completed, per the requirement "an agent can not edit a completed tour".
+            If this is the case, please first see "How to create a tour".

+        How to perform this task:

         [] Click "Show All Tours"
         [] Click "Edit" next to the tour of interest [] Click "Cancelled"
         [] Click "Update Tour"

     How to delete a tour

+        Before testing this task:

+            You will not be able to delete a tour, if there are no tours in the system.
+            If this is the case, please first see "How to create a tour".

+            You will not be able to delete a tour, if the tour is completed,
+            per the requirement "an agent can not edit a completed tour".
+            If this is the case, please first see "How to create a tour".

+        How to perform this task:

         [] Click "Show my tours"
         [] Click "Delete Tour" next to the tour of interest

     How to add photos to tours

+        Before testing this task:

+            You will not be able to add photos to a tour, if there are no tours in the system.
+            If this is the case, please first see "How to create a tour".

+            You will not be able to add photos to a tour, if the tour is completed,
+            per the requirement "an agent can not edit a completed tour".
+            If this is the case, please first see "How to create a tour".

+        How to perform this task:

         [] Click "Show All Tours"
         [] Click "Edit" next to the tour of interest